2011–12 North Dakota Fighting Sioux women's ice hockey season: Jocelyne Lamoureux

 As a 2012 Patty Kazmaier Award finalist, Lamoureux was the NCAA scoring champion with 82 points.
 She also led the NCAA in two other statistical categories: points per game (2.34) and assists (48).
 All three benchmarks are new Fighting Sioux records.
 In WCHA conference play, Lamoureux led all skaters in points (64), goals (27) and assists (37).
 Lamoureux was named to the 2012 All-WCHA First Team, while also being recognized as the WCHA Student-Athlete of the Year Award winner.
-In addition to being recognized as an American Hockey Coaches Association (AHCA) All-American First Teamselection, she was also named to the 2012 Capital One Academic All-America Team.
-Lamoureux became North Dakota’s 75 Academic All-American, and the first ever from the women’s hockey program.
+In addition to being recognized as an American Hockey Coaches Association (AHCA) All-American First Team selection, she was also named to the 2012 Capital One Academic All-America Team.
+Lamoureux became North Dakota's 75 Academic All-American, and the first ever from the women's hockey program.